Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kQqy4aJLiO0.md

 ### Transcript

-> would upgrading my cpu or my gpu get me better frame rates i am pretty sure cpu is the biggest bottleneck right now for the game unless you have like a really old graphics card, but from my understanding the cpu is like the biggest bottleneck for like big factories and stuff like that
+> would upgrading my cpu or my gpu get me better frame rates I am pretty sure cpu is the biggest bottleneck right now for the game unless you have like a really old graphics card, but from my understanding the cpu is like the biggest bottleneck for like big factories and stuff like that